orbitmines/archive/projects/Project - Indexing existing Abstract Models (2024-2025?).md

 *[[ONGOING Project Logistics - OrbitMines Bot]]*

 - [ ] **People:** Are there people who have compiled something like this yet?
+	- [ ] Setup collaboration for others to add to this
 	- [ ] Are there people who have been thinking about game-invariant puzzles?
 	- [ ] There are probably many people who are thinking about something like this in the context of biology, and probably other fields too.
 Find out who?
 	- [ ] This could involve people who are interested in studying researchers/projects.
 Find out who?